 - Good writers know how to edit and cut: In my own writing classes, I often have my first-year students write a two-page paper.
 Before I accept it, I make them turn it into a one-page paper without losing any substantive content.
 The one-page papers are almost always better.
 As you revise your essay, keep asking yourself what ideas are truly essential.
 Everything else can go.
 And these 9 style tips can help you tighten up your language.

-The Common Application (and other college applications) shifted to the shorter length because college admissions officers were tired of wasting time reading long, rambling, unfocused, poorly edited essays.
-Not all colleges, however, were in favor of the shorter length.
-A lot of colleges like a longer essay because they can get to know their applicants better, and they get to see how well applicants can sustain focus in a longer piece of writing (a valuable college skill).
-However, if a school is using the Common Application, you should follow the guidelines on the Common Application.
-If a college truly wants more writing from you, they will ask for it in a supplemental essay.
+The Common Application and other college applications ask for relatively short essays because college admissions officers don't want to waste time reading long, rambling, unfocused, poorly edited essays.
+Not all colleges, however, are fans of the shorter length.
+Some colleges like a longer essay because they can get to know their applicants better, and they get to see how well applicants can sustain focus in a longer piece of writing (a valuable college skill).
+However, for any application essay you write, follow the directions.
+If a college wants a long essay, the directions will ask for it.